glukicov/EDMTracking/README.md

 ```
 getBlinded = Blinders(FitType.Omega_a, blinding_string, boxWidth, gausWidth, "edm")
 ```
-The final 'edm' string argument is just a dummy parameter (can be anything!) to distinguish between the other systematic constructor
+The final 'edm' string argument is just a dummy parameter (can be anything!) to distinguish between the other systematic constructor.

 The official blinding guide is here: https://cdcvs.fnal.gov/redmine/projects/gm2analyses/wiki/Library_installation